gdg-x/boomerang/README.md

 Building
 ---------------
-Install dependencies and tooling, build, minify, run static analysis, and more.
+Here you will install dependencies and tooling, build, minify, run static analysis, and more.
 You must have Node.js installed to use the build tools.
 Download it [here](http://nodejs.org/download/).
 From the boomerang directory, run the following: